Your free business.com+ membership unlocks exclusive tech deals and advisor support

 Synthesizing

-“Sellers have a useful seat at the table in that they typically sell to a similar cohort and can listen, synthesize information and see patterns across businesses dealing with the same problems,” Quanstrom said.
+“Sellers have a useful seat at the table in that they typically sell to a similar cohort and can listen, synthesize information and see patterns across businesses dealing with the same problems,” Quanstrom noted.

 Listening